logo elektroda

 PEUGEOT BOXER III - Repair of the AdBlue tank PEUGEOT BOXER III, CITROEN JUMPER

-Then we need to drain the AdBlue fluid from the tank.
-To do this, unscrew the screw securing the plug.
+Next, we need to drain the AdBlue fluid from the tank.
+To do this, unscrew the screw that secures the cap.

 PEUGEOT BOXER III - Repair of the AdBlue tank PEUGEOT BOXER III, CITROEN JUMPER